Transition Academic Programs

 The Texas A&M-Blinn TEAM Program

-The Texas A&M-Blinn TEAM Program ("TEAM") is a collaborative, co-enrollment partnership between Texas A&M University and Blinn College.
+The Texas A&M-Blinn TEAM Program (TEAM) is a collaborative, co-enrollment partnership between Texas A&M University and Blinn College.
 To be considered for selection to the TEAM program, a prospective student must apply for regular freshman admission and meet all admission criteria.
 Participating TEAM students enroll in a minimum of 12 total credit hours per semester, divided between Texas A&M and Blinn.
-TEAM students are able to transition into degree-granting majors at Texas A&M via the change of curriculum process if they satisfy benchmark credit and grade point criteria at both schools, and complete departmental entry requirements.
+TEAM students are able to transition into degree-granting majors at Texas A&M via the change of curriculum process when they satisfy benchmark credit and grade point criteria at both schools, and complete departmental entry requirements.
 It is sometimes possible for TEAM students to transition to full enrollment at A&M in less than two years.
 TEAM students are able to access student services and programs on both campuses, to include participation in the Corps of Cadets and Greek Life.
 They may apply for on-campus housing at A&M, as well as financial aid (based upon their combined credit hours from both schools).

 Undergraduate Studies’ units have modified services available to students enrolled via distance education, at branch campuses, or at other instructional locations.